iamSShan/machine_learning_algorithms/supervised/decisionTrees/README.md

 	- When leaf node is reached, store the most common label of the node.
 	- Till above it will be done in training phase, now for predicting, again traverse the tree recursively
 	- At each node consider best split feature of the test feature vector x and traverse left or right; like x[feature_idx] <= threshold
-	- When leaf label is reached then return the most commonn class label.
+	- When leaf label is reached then return the most common class label.

+* Outliers does not impact Decision tree as they does not use any distance metrics to calculate .They uses probilities by entropy, information gain or gini index to create the tree.
+* One important property of decision tree is: Decision trees usually have low bias and high variance(overfitting case).
+We can convert high variance to low variance using simple techniques of hyperparameter tuning like decision tree pruning.
+* In decision tree regressor, entroy and info gain is not used, we use MSE here.

 ### Split for Numerical feature
 [Watch this!](https://www.youtube.com/watch?v=5O8HvA9pMew)